What is an LMS?

 Courses covering staff induction, soft skills, marketing, sales and just about every other possible topic area can be studied online nowadays thanks to popular online course marketplaces.
-GO1 brings these courses together providing a complete index of courses from just about every single subject matter imaginable.
+Bloom brings these courses together providing a complete index of courses from just about every single subject matter imaginable.
 Most courses are short courses meaning they will not necessarily lead to an accredited qualification from an educational institution although they are useful in demonstrating experience – for example on your resume, or for your own personal development.

 Are there assignments or assessment tasks?